danielehc/katacoda-scenarios/vault-consul-tls/step2.md

 integrate with Vault's PKI Secrets Engine to generate and renew dynamic X.509 certificates.

-Generate a token based on `tls-policy`.

-`vault token create -policy="tls-policy" -period=24h -orphan`{{execute T1}}

-Make a note of this token as you will need it in the upcoming steps.

 ### Create and populate the templates directory

 This lab will demonstrate the TLS certificate automation